(From Old Corral collection)

 In LIGHTNING SMITH RETURNS, Roosevelt played a fiction writer invited to a ranch by Barbara Worth (AKA Hazel Keener), who then teases him mercilessly about his ignorance of all things western.
 He was an undercover marshal battling a megalomaniac rancher (played by former director William Bertram) in THE RIDIN' KID (AKA THE RIDING KID), and discovered that a crooked tax attorney (Tom London) has usurped his ancestral ranch in VALLEY OF BAD MEN.
 Like most shoestring producers, Irwin ran out of money after that and no further Roosevelt westerns were produced.

-After doubling Marion Davies riding scenes in OPERATOR 13, and playing supporting roles in a host of other films, Roosevelt was again starred on poverty row, this time by the ubiquitous Victor Adamson (AKA Denver Dixon, AKA Art Mix), who in 1934 cast him in four oaters for Superior Talking Pictures, which, of course, were far from superior.
-Roosevelt was a foreman attempting to help some beleaguered neighbors in BOSS COWBOY; fought outlaws over oil claims in CIRCLE CANYON; trailed a gang after witnessing the murder of a miner in LIGHTNING RANGE; and became the 'Texas Terror', cleaning up a gaggle of cutthroats in RAWHIDE ROMANCE.
+After doubling Marion Davies' riding scenes in OPERATOR 13, and playing supporting roles in a host of other films, Roosevelt was again starred on poverty row, this time by the ubiquitous Victor Adamson (AKA Denver Dixon, AKA Art Mix), who in 1933 - 1934 cast him in four oaters for Superior Talking Pictures, which, of course, were far from superior.
+Roosevelt was a foreman attempting to help some beleaguered neighbors in BOSS COWBOY; fought outlaws over oil claims in CIRCLE CANYON; trailed a gang after witnessing the murder of a miner in LIGHTNING RANGE; and he's the son of an old rancher who returns home to confront a gaggle of cutthroats in RANGE RIDERS.
 Anyone who has ever sat through an Adamson/Dixon/Mix production will know that these films were as ramshackle as they come.

 With the Adamson series, Roosevelt was through as a star but he continued playing bit roles in scores of westerns and action melodramas until retiring in the early 1960s.
 The indefatigable Les Adams has clocked his appearances in sound films at about 100, including 50 westerns, 14 cliffhangers and the rest assorted non-western features and shorts.
 According to Republic Pictures authority Jack Mathis, he did about 20 westerns and serials for that studio between 1936 and 1955.
 In other words, from HELL'S HINGES (1916) to THE MAN WHO SHOT LIBERTY VALANCE (1962), his final credited film, Buddy Roosevelt's career contains the entire history of the classic American western film.